Best Weapons to Use in XDefiant Beta | Attack of the Fanboy

 The Best Shotgun in XDefiant

 Among the shotguns, the best currently in the game is the AA-12.
-The weapon. although not as hard-hitting as the double Barrel and the M870, offers a great total of base damage and mobility, all while also allowing you to sweep the room through its high fire rate (for shotguns).
+The weapon. although not as hard-hitting as the Double Barrel and the M870, offers great overall base damage and mobility, all while also allowing you to sweep the room through its high fire rate (for shotguns).

 The Best Marksman Rifle in XDefiant

-Note: - This article was updated on April 17th, 2023